CitadelStronghold/power-commit/README.md

 Alternatively, manually activate the extension by searching for it in the context menu.

+**Warning: Generally incompatible with team work, unless people are okay with timestamp commits.**

+**Warning: May have unintended consequences.
+Be sure to read below to understand exactly what the extension does.**

 ## Details

 When invoked, the extension will: